jakerieger/XEN-Proto/README.md

 # XEN Engine

+## What XEN Wants To Be

-XEN is a highly-optimized 2D cross-platform game engine designed to allow rapid game development with minimal boilerplate, while also producing efficiently-packed and lightweight distributables.
+A highly-optimized 2D cross-platform game engine designed to allow rapid game development with minimal boilerplate, while also producing efficiently-packed and lightweight distributables.

 ## What's included?